 - A glossary provides definitions of the terms used in the book.

-The Composites Manufacturing Video Series complements this text.
+The Composites Manufacturing Video Series is a great complement toandnbsp;this text.
 It offers excellent visual representations of the materials and manufacturing methods addressed.
 Use the set of eight videos to supplement learning, lectures, and laboratories.
-The Composites Manufacturing Sampler DVD may also be purchased separately.